Bill S-211 Annual Report & Attestation

 Springwall is incorporated in the Province of New Brunswick.
 There are approximately 200 employees in Canada only.

-Material used in the manufacturing process is sourced in Canada, the United States, and China.
+Material used in the manufacturing process is sourced in Canada, the United States, China and Taiwan.

 B- Its policies and due diligence processes in relation to forced labour and child labour